kylpo/react-playbook/readme.md

 Conventions, patterns, rules, styles, etc reduce the mental load while you are developing.
 Instead of spending your decision-making energy on how best to perform a routine task, you can essentially go into auto-pilot mode, saving that energy for solving more interesting problems.

 React Playbook is a collection of documents that attempts to give React its rails.

-## Note
-If you are new to React, looking through [petehunt/react-howto: Your guide to the (sometimes overwhelming!)
-React ecosystem.](https://github.com/petehunt/react-howto) is recommended.

 ## Like this playbook?
 Maybe you'll like the other ones, too!
 - [Web Playbook](https://github.com/kylpo/web-playbook)